mattcarr17/mod_3_flatiron_project/README.md

 Our final model is a Random Forest Classifier.

 We are primarily concerned with correctly identifying the wells in the catergories *Nonfunctional* and *Functional needs repair* and will be using *recall* as our primary metric for the classification model.
 This aim is to reduce the number of nonfunctioning wells or wells in need of repair that are incorrectly identified as being functional.

-***In addition to the classification model, we will be answering some additional questions about the water wells in Tanzania using descriptive and inferential statistical methods (additional information to be added describing process to answer questions in the 'questions for exploration' section above).***

 We needed to make some assumptions about the data for this project, these are as follows:
 - The functional status of a well as recorded in our data set is current and correct.